lilott8/BioScript/README.md

-# ChemStore
+# ChemType
-A program that can safely store chemicals.
+A program that can check chemical safety with regard to mixing, storing, and disposing chemicals.